jbtiglao/about-the-weather/README.md

   ---
   ## Tests
-  The OpenWeather API, as well as the application's features and functionalities are tested using Chrome Dev Tools and running the application in a browser during development.
+  The OpenWeather APIs, as well as the application's features and functionalities are tested using Chrome Dev Tools and running the application in a browser.

   ---
   ## Credits